YagoBiermann/safetalk-chat/README.md

 This app is under the [GNU General Public License]() (GPLv3).

-Copyleft 2022 - SafeTalk Chat
+Copyleft 2022 - Safetalk Chat